Throughout life, we all encounter many viruses and bacteria.

 If you or your partner have herpes, use condoms or avoid sex during an outbreak.
-Avoid oral sex if you or your partner have cold sores or genital sores (active genital herpes).
+Avoid unprotected oral sex as herpes is very easy to pass on.

 Tell your midwife or doctor if either you or your partner have recurring herpes or develop sores.

 HIV in pregnancy

 You'll be offered a confidential HIV (human immunodeficiency virus) test as part of your routine antenatal care.
 Your midwife or doctor will discuss the test with you, and counselling will be available if the result is positive.